Updated: Apr 1

 Step by step process

-- The work can only be performed by a fully qualified electrician who is registered accordingly with Safe Electric Ireland.
+The work can only be performed by a fully qualified electrician who has registered accordingly with Safe Electric Ireland.

 Your electrician must send a fully completed copy of the Certificate Number 3 to Safe Electric Ireland.
 We will check with Safe Electric Ireland that the relevant certificate has been filled for that work and that the electrician is a fully approved and registered electrician.
 Once this is confirmed, we will make an electronic payment of the grant amount to the bank details provided by you.